Six-Day War: Israelis debate whether the Golan Heights should be attacked

 On 7 and 8 June, the Israeli leadership debated about whether to attack the Golan Heights as well.
 Syria had supported pre-war raids that had helped raise tensions and had routinely shelled Israel from the Heights, so some Israeli leaders wanted to see Syria punished.
 Military opinion was that the attack would be extremely costly since it would entail an uphill battle against a strongly fortified enemy.
-The western side of the Golan Heights consists of a rock escarpment that rises 500 meters (1,700 ft) from the Sea of Galilee and the Jordan River, and then flattens to a gently sloping plateau.
+The western side of the Golan Heights consists of a rock escarpment that rises 500 meters (1,700 feet) from the Sea of Galilee and the Jordan River, and then flattens to a gently sloping plateau.
 Dayan opposed the operation bitterly at first, believing such an undertaking would result in losses of 30,000 and might trigger Soviet intervention.
 Prime Minister Eshkol, on the other hand, was more open to the possibility, as was the head of the Northern Command, David Elazar, whose unbridled enthusiasm for and confidence in the operation may have eroded Dayan's reluctance.

 Eventually, the situation on the Southern and Central fronts cleared up, intelligence estimated that the likelihood of Soviet intervention had been reduced, reconnaissance showed some Syrian defenses in the Golan region collapsing, and an intercepted cable revealed that Nasser was urging the President of Syria to immediately accept a ceasefire.
-At 3 am on 9 June, Syria announced its acceptance of the ceasefire.
-Despite this announcement, Dayan became more enthusiastic about the idea and four hours later at 7 am, "gave the order to go into action against Syria" (Note: Israel clearly did not want the US Government to know too much about its dispositions for attacking Syria, initially planned for June 8, but postponed for 24 hours.
+At 3 a.m. on 9 June, Syria announced its acceptance of the ceasefire.
+Despite this, Dayan became more enthusiastic about the idea and at 7 a.m. "gave the order to go into action against Syria" (Note: Israel clearly did not want the US Government to know too much about its dispositions for attacking Syria, initially planned for June 8, but postponed for 24 hours.
 The attack on the Liberty occurred on June 8, whereas on June 9 at 3 am, Syria announced its acceptance of the cease-fire.
 Despite this, at 7 am, that is, four hours later, Israel's Minister of Defense, Moshe Dayan, "gave the order to go into action against Syria.) without consultation or government authorization.